-The next big thing from US blockbuster TV network HBO premieres next month in the US, based on the best-selling epic fantasy series A Song of Ice and Fire by George R.R.
+The next big thing from US blockbuster TV network HBO premieres next month in the US, and it’s based on the bestselling epic fantasy series A Song of Ice and Fire by George R.R.
 Martin.
-The books are worth visiting, says William Fettes.

 Don’t let the generic-sounding name fool you, however.
 This is nothing like the clichéd, high magic universe of most works in the genre, with their stock Tolkienesque racial archetypes and rigid, black and white morality apart from the occasional wild card, Gollum-like character.
 This is a low magic, ultra-gritty universe with so many shades of grey that it actively defies any simplistic moral compass.

 Drawing inspiration from the 15th century War of the Roses period, the series revels in the cut-throat intrigue and violence that plays out between contesting noble Houses on the continent of Westeros, with much of the action centred on the rivalry between House Lannister and House Stark.
 As the story begins, the Hand of the King has died, and the head of House Stark, Eddard Stark (to be played by Sean Bean in the TV series) is commanded south to replace him.
 Thus, the more straightforward and politically aloof Starks are drawn out from their northern stronghold, Winterfell, into the murky, Byzantine plots that constantly surround the Iron Throne.